Siddharthm10/Color_Segmentation_and_Modification/Blog.md

 **Cons**: Thresholds had to be set manually for each color in each image.
 As we want the process to be as autonomous as possible, we rejected this idea.

 ### HSV Color picker:
 HSV(Hue, Saturation & Value) is a cylindrical color model that remaps the RGB primary colors into dimensions that are easier for humans to understand.
-With the help of this color space(*link to the article on color spaces*), we can identify and mask portions containing a color.
+With the help of this [color space](https://programmingdesignsystems.com/color/color-models-and-color-spaces/index.html), we can identify and mask portions containing a color.
 **Pros**: Good accuracy, Speed.
 **Cons**: HSV values for masking required precision, which only comes with manual work.
 And hence, we dropped the idea.